Help! My Child is Struggling with Math

 Foundations

-These are the skills children need which form the foundation of all their math studies into the future.
+These are the skills children need that form the foundation of all their math studies into the future.

 - Children are provided with a rich visual background of numbers and what they represent.